justenstall/justenstall/README.md

+# Justen Stall

-I'm Justen Stall, a Data Science Engineer at the University of Dayton Research Institute.
+Data Science Engineer at the University of Dayton Research Institute.